rh-telco-tigers/ocpcfbuild/README.md

    1. update the following files with the cluster name: bootstrap.json(x2), control-plane.json, nw_lb.json, sg_roles.json, worker.json
    2. update step 16 to 18 below with new cluster name in S3 bucket creation step
 7. validate settings in nw_lb.json
-   1. this should not change for RH testing
 8.  run the following commands:
 ```
 $ cd cf